waffleio/waffle.io-takeout/INSTALL.md

 2. If you plan to have your Waffle Takeout instance available through a hostname instead of an IP address (e.g., mapping the machine to waffle.io on your local network), you should have that complete before running the `install.sh` script.

 ### Installing Waffle.io Takeout on your own VM
-1. [Install docker](http://docs.docker.com/installation/) on any unix distro of your choosing.
+1. [Install docker](http://docs.docker.com/installation/) on any linux distro of your choosing.
 2. Upload waffle-takeout.zip to your VM.
 You should have received a link to download takeout; if not, contact support@waffle.io.
 3. Run `unzip waffleio-takeout.zip`.
 4. Run `cd waffleio-takeout`.